Skip to content

 Today, road trips in the USA have created a culture that has inspired lifestyles, music, and even film.
 Some iconic media inspired by road trips are the film series National Lampoon’s Vacation, the movie RV, and the song Life is a Highway

-Taking scenic drives isn’t just a fun thing to do; going on road trips in the USA is one of the country’s most iconic pastimes.
+Taking scenic drives isn’t just fun; going on road trips in the USA is one of the country’s most iconic pastimes.

 Road trips in the USA - Oregon